FREQUENTLY ASKED QUESTIONS

 A: Some textbooks and educational materials currently used in both public and private schools contain problematic content.
-Such materials contain content that are very one-sided or inaccurate in their teachings of Israel and misrepresent the Jewish-American community.
-Also, sometimes your child may come across a teacher who chooses to add problematic content or incorporate their own biased opinions and political agendas in their teaching.
-These situations can lead to an increase in hostility towards Israeli and Jewish American students.
-Whether students’ negative opinions towards Israeli and Jewish American students are fostered as a result of bias content or teaching, or brought from home, our students can experience an increase in origin-based discrimination and bullying.
+Such materials contain content that are very one-sided or inaccurate in their teachings of Israel.
+They misrepresent the Jewish-American community.
+Additionally, your child may come across a teacher who chooses to add problematic content or incorporate their own biased opinions and political agendas in their teaching.
+These situations can lead to an increase in hostility towards Israeli and Jewish-American students.
+Whether students’ negative opinions towards Israeli and Jewish American students are fostered as a result of biased content and teaching or brought from home, students can experience an increase in origin-based discrimination and bullying.

 Q: Can teachers teach about the Israeli-Palestinian conflict and promote BDS in the classroom?

 A: Teachers usually have a lot of flexibility on what they can teach, including the topic of the conflict.
 However, above all, teachers need to foster a safe environment for their students that is free of bias.
 So, if teachers do choose to discuss this topic, it needs to be from approved and reliable sources with an equal representation of both sides’ narratives.
 If taught, this topic of the conflict should only come up in courses that are relevant and within materials/topics that are related.
 While it is legal for teachers to bring this into the classroom, it can bring out issues that result in the targeting of our community.
 This makes it necessary to look at such content with a critical eye.

 Q: What if I want an issue to be addressed but would rather remain anonymous as to not harm my child’s reputation with the school, teachers, or peers?